christinamayr/DITADictionary/README.md

 6. Use the template (provided) to provide informatoin about the element or attribute and how it's used on your team.
 DO NOT copy and paste the spec!
 7. Put all your tags together in a map or bookmap.
 8. Distribute to your team to gather and incorporate feedback.
-9. Use the dictionary to train and guide new writers.
-10. Edit, refine, update.
-Elements you decide on today may change or evolve 2 years from now.
-This is an iterative document.

 ## Best Practices
 * You don't have to use every tag (in fact, you won't), so don't try to rewrite the spec.
 Start with what needs clarification or has special usage.